 For more information, visit my web page www.rpi.edu/~danony

 - Dr. Wei Ji

-- Associate Professor, Director of Reactor Critical Facility
+- Professor, Director of Reactor Critical Facility

 - Computational Nuclear Reactor Physics; Next Generation Nuclear Reactor Design; Coupled Multiphysics Analysis and Computational Methods Development; Radiation Transport Computation; Radiation Effects on Electronic Devices.